adamhwoodworth/aws-deploy-node-postgres-app/README.md

 Deploy a Node.js & PostgreSQL app into the AWS cloud.
 Suitable for dev/sandbox work.

-Creates an EC2 instance, RDS Postgres database, and appropriate VPN, subnets, and gateway.
+Creates an EC2 instance, RDS Postgres database, and appropriate VPC, subnets, and gateway.

 The end result is that you have a node web app running at port 3000 on the EC2 instance, and it can connect to the Postgres database.